Formation of Close Binaries through Massive Black Hole Perturbations and Chaotic Tides: Methods

 \subsection{MBH tidal perturbations}

 During the outer pericenter passage, the binary's inner orbit is perturbed by the MBH tides.
 Depending on the orbit orientation, $e_b$ can either increase or decrease.
 The effect of the perturbation can be roughly divided into two regimes: \begin{enumerate} \item For $r_p\gtrsim 10\,r_t$, the MBH perturbation primarily affects $e_b$ while keeping $a_b$ largely unchanged.
 Since the angular frequency of the inner orbit is much higher than that of the outer pericenter passage, the change in $e_b$ occurs gradually over many inner orbits, and the secular approximation can provide an analytical estimate of the total change in $e_b$ and in the inner orbit orientation \citep{Hamers2019}.
 We adapt the result of \citet{Hamers2019} in the parabolic encounter limit ($e=1$) to approximate our highly eccentric outer orbits.
 The full analytical expression of the inner orbit perturbation is given in Appendix~\ref{sec:App_SA_perturb}.
-If the outer orbit does not undergo relaxation, the repeated perturbations over multiple outer orbits become the eKL effect, where $e_b$ can be driven to near unity \citep[see the review by][]{Naoz2016}.
+If the outer orbit does not undergo relaxation, the repeated perturbations over multiple outer orbits become the eZLK effect, where $e_b$ can be driven to near unity \citep[see the review by][]{Naoz2016}.
 However, since the outer orbit of the binary system is constantly under relaxation, the change in $e_b$ is stochastic over many outer orbits and cannot be analytically described. \item For $r_p\lesssim 10\,r_t$, the effect of MBH tides on the binary system is increasingly chaotic.
 As the angular frequency of the outer pericenter passage becomes comparable to that of the inner orbit, the secular approximation breaks down.
-We resolve this complex three-body interaction with the N-body simulation code REBOUND with the IAS15 integrator \citep{Rein2012,Rein2015}.
-Since the tidal interaction between the MBH and the binary is concentrated near the outer pericenter, we only integrate the section of the orbit where the distance between the MBH and the binary is less than $10\times\max(r_t,r_p)$. \end{enumerate} Figure~\ref{fig:binary_separation} shows two examples of the evolution of binary separation $r_b(t)$ near one outer pericenter passage.
+To resolve this complex three-body interaction and be conservative in our treatment, we numerically integrate the orbital dynamics during the outer pericenter passage whenever $r_p<30\,r_t$, using the N-body simulation code REBOUND\footnote{Our numerical integration does not include the relativistic effects because the Schwarzschild precessions operate on the timescale much larger than the outer pericenter passage.
+See Appendix~\ref{sec:App-precessions} for a discussion on the effects of Schwarzschild precessions.} with the IAS15 integrator \citep{Rein2012,Rein2015}.
+Since the tidal interaction between the MBH and the binary is strongly localized near the outer pericenter, we restrict the integration to the section of the orbit where the MBH-binary separation is less than $10\times\max(r_t,r_p)$. \end{enumerate} Figure~\ref{fig:binary_separation} shows two examples of the evolution of binary separation $r_b(t)$ near one outer pericenter passage.
 Initially $r_b$ changes periodically due to the non-zero inner eccentricity.
 As the binary passes through the outer pericenter, the inner orbit gets perturbed by the MBH.
 For $r_p=6.0\,r_t$ (upper panel), the change in $e_b$ and $r_{p,b}$ is relatively smooth, while for $r_p=3.0\,r_t$ (lower panel), the change is more abrupt.
 Furthermore, for $r_p=3.0\,r_t$, the binary separation can briefly reach below $2\,R_{*}$ during the outer pericenter passage and lead to binary collision.
 This highlights the importance of resolving the three-body dynamics explicitly, since the collision can only be detected by constantly monitoring the binary throughout the MBH perturbation.
 For $r_p \lesssim 3\,r_t$, the MBH perturbation can also result in the Hills breakup.
 This outcome is captured in our REBOUND simulations, where we measure the velocity $v_{\rm HVS}$ of the ejected star and the orbital properties of the bound star.